With James resting, Cavs fall to Pistons

 Summary

-The Detroit Pistons made the most of LeBron James's absence, snapping a five-game skid with a 106-90 victory Monday over the NBA champion Cleveland Cavaliers.
+The Detroit Pistons made the most of LeBron James' absence, snapping a five-game skid with a 106-90 victory Monday over the NBA champion Cleveland Cavaliers.

+A day after their 109-108 triumph over the Golden State Warriors in a Christmas Day thriller, the short-handed Cavs had no answer for the Pistons.

-Kyrie Irving led the Cavaliers with 18 points and eight assists.
-Kevin Love added 17 points and 14 rebounds for Cleveland, who saw a five-game winning streak end as they fell to 23-7 -- still the best in the Eastern Conference.
+Kevin Love added 17 points and 14 rebounds for the Cavaliers who are 23-4 when James is in uniform and 0-3 without him this season.

 Harden notched his 24th double-double with 32 points and 12 assists in the Rockets' second victory over the Suns in less than a week.